5T33Z0/Clover-Crate/RtVariables/README.md

 |6|define kBootArgsFlagBlackBg          | 0x40|
 |7|define kBootArgsFlagLoginUI          | 0x80|

 **NOTE**: In most cases you don't have to change anything here.
 But if you do, you should exactly knwow what and why you are doing it!
+You can also change this value from the Options menu in the Bootloader GUI.
+But in this case the applied settings are only temporary - the only apply for the next boot.

 ## CsrActiveConfig
 With the release of macOS ElCapitan in 2015, a new security feature was introduced: System Integrity Protection (SIP).
 By default, SIP is enabled (`0x000`) and does not allow you to load your kexts or install your system utilities.
 To disable it, Clover gives you the option of setting new in NVRAM.